GAchuzia/triple-m-lite/README.md

-# double-m
+# Double-M
-A simple game to practice mental math in the terminal
+Practice your mental math skills in the terminal

+This is a (very slow) work in progress.